automatictester/lambda-test-runner/README.md

 Running tests with Gradle is not supported at this time due to disk space required by Gradle Wrapper.

-I'd expect AWS to increase these limits in future.
+I expect AWS to increase these limits in future.
 They have already increased function memory allocation limit and function timeout in the past.
 Adding more disk space or adding the ability to mount EFS has also been a common request among the AWS user community.